| Written by Constance Stickler

 During transportation, products pass through various points: manufacture, packaging, storage, and shipping.
 Therefore, no matter how careful you are, there are always brief phases in which the permitted temperatures are not (or cannot be) maintained.

-A product's service life is usually unaffected by a brief temperature spike.
-However, the pharmaceutical product is often disposed of if a standard temperature logger for temperature monitoring shows that a specific temperature limit has been exceeded.
+A brief temperature spike usually does not affect a product's service life.
+However, pharmaceutical products are often disposed of if a standard temperature logger for temperature monitoring shows that a specific temperature limit has been exceeded.

 In many cases, individual short temperature peaks do not have a negative impact on quality.
 However, according to the specification, the product would have to be disposed of.